Netflix/dynomite/notes/redis.md

     |      RPUSHX       |    Yes     | RPUSHX key value                                                                                                    |
     +-------------------+------------+---------------------------------------------------------------------------------------------------------------------+

 * RPOPLPUSH support requires that source and destination keys hash to the same server.
 You can ensure this by using the same [hashtag](notes/recommendation.md#hash-tags) for source and destination key.
-Twemproxy does no checking on its end to verify that source and destination key hash to the same server, and the RPOPLPUSH command is forwarded to the server that the source key hashes to
+Dynomite does no checking on its end to verify that source and destination key hash to the same server, and the RPOPLPUSH command is forwarded to the server that the source key hashes to

 ### Sets